abberdeen/circuitid-csharp/docs/OfficesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new OfficesApi(Configuration.Default);
-            var offices = new Offices(); // Offices | The JSON object that will be posted to the REST API endpoint.
+            var officesCreateOrPatch = new OfficesCreateOrPatch(); // OfficesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetOffice200Response result = apiInstance.CreateOffice(offices);
+                GetOffice200Response result = apiInstance.CreateOffice(officesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)